-Published on Apr 18, 2019 By: WIFH Staff
+Published April 18, 2019 by WIFH Staff

 People with dry, sensitive skin are usually leery of skin treatments for fear they will exacerbate their dryness.
 But that is simply not true.
 Skin treatments are not one size fits all and while some treatments may not be appropriate for those with dry sensitive skin there are still many options that are.
 Regardless of your skin type and condition treatments are crucial to skin health and for those with dry sensitive skin it may just be what your skin needs to heal and rebalance.